vaganov/y-fast/README.md

 Based on benchmark tests, [tsl::hopscotch_map](https://github.com/Tessil/hopscotch-map) has been picked as default

 ## Memory consumption
-While maintaining linear (in container size) memory use, `yfast::fastmap` consumes `α H` more RAM than `std::map` due to use of `H` hash tables, with `α` depending on the underlying hash table implementation.
+While maintaining linear (in container size) memory use, `yfast::fastmap` consumes `1 + α H` times more RAM than `std::map` due to use of `H` hash tables, with `α` depending on the underlying hash table implementation.
 For [tsl::hopscotch_map](https://github.com/Tessil/hopscotch-map) `α ~ 0.01` may be taken.

 ## Underlying data structures